Park-SeungWoo/kakao-ai-study/README.md

 So we have to modify theta in the opposite direction of the gradient's symbols.<br/>
 And the lowest point in the graph(Global minimum) is our goal that we have to arrive.

+Actually Gradient descent is not only for finding optimum theta value, but also for finding the optimum value of any variables that is modifiable and have the criterion that judges the variable like loss.<br/>
+So it can be used for finding any optimum values.<br/>

 Total process is here.

 1. Initialize theta value.